The Locker Key

 “WHAT!!!
 Did you just call me nigger?
 Not even nigger holdin’ a gun to your greasy white head?
 What is the matter with you, boy?”

 “I don’t like niggers, especially niggers with attitude.”
-Calvin says with as much bravado as an idiot like him can muster.
+Calvin said with as much bravado as an idiot like him could muster.

-With that, Wycliffe moves in, spins the chair around and cracks Calvin in the back of the head with the butt of his gun.
-Calvin crumples to the floor.
+With that, Wycliffe moved in, spun the chair around and cracked Calvin in the back of the head with the butt of his gun.
+Calvin crumpled to the floor.

-Half an hour later Calvin comes to to find that he is literally hog-tied on the floor with thick plastic zip ties.
+Half an hour later Calvin came around to find that he was literally hog-tied on the floor with thick plastic zip ties.

-He groans and Wycliffe, who is sitting at the computer, spins in his chair.
-His gun is nowhere to be seen.
+He groaned and Wycliffe, who was sitting at the computer, spun in his chair.
+His gun was nowhere to be seen.

 “Well, well, well, if it isn’t my favourite cracker boy back from dreamland.”

-Wycliffe gets up and walks over to Calvin.
-He hunkers down.
-He points to his boots.
+Wycliffe got up and walked over to Calvin.
+He hunkered down.
+He pointed to his boots.
 “See these boots, cracker?
 I bought these boots in Mexico when I was down there last year, killing a fat spic embezzler.
 I got him to cough up the location of all his embezzled dollars with a very simple technique involving these boots.”

-He walks around and kicks Calvin square in the kidneys.
-Calvin lets out a loud groan. “
+He walked around and kicked Calvin square in the kidneys.
+Calvin let out a loud groan. “

 ‘Course, I had to turn his kidneys into fuckin’ mincemeat before he gave it up.”

-He walks around the groaning Calvin.
+He walked around the groaning Calvin.
 “What do you say, cracker?
-Tell me what I need to know, or look forward to a life of dialysis, if you get that far.”
+Tell me what I need to know, or look forward to a life on dialysis, if you get that far.”

 “How do I know you won’t kill me anyway?”